Table of Contents

 Thessaloniki

 Greece's second city is widely regarded as having the country's best food culture.
-It has strong Jewish culinary heritage, Ottoman influence, and a cafΓ© and mezedopolio culture that is arguably superior to Athens.
+Strong Jewish culinary heritage, Ottoman influence, and a cafΓ© culture arguably superior to Athens.
+Bougatsa (cream-filled phyllo pastry) is essential.

 Thessaloniki travel guide β | Best restaurants in Thessaloniki β

-Santorini has its own unique food culture built around the island's volcanic soil: cherry tomatoes (tomataki), white eggplant, and fava.
+Santorini has a unique food culture built around the island's volcanic soil: cherry tomatoes (tomataki), white eggplant, and fava (silky yellow split pea purΓ©e β one of the most underrated dishes in Greek cooking).
+Naxos graviera cheese is exceptional.

 The Peloponnese

-The Peloponnese is olive oil country β Kalamata olives and Kalamata olive oil are the most internationally recognized Greek products.
-The region also produces exceptional dried figs, thick mountain honey, and loukaniko (cured sausage).
+The Peloponnese is olive oil country.
+Kalamata olives and Kalamata olive oil are the most internationally recognized Greek products.

 Nafplio travel guide β | Kalamata travel guide β